kimleon/travelingtable/README.md

 ***FOR BOTH SEARCH AND PROFILE: when you click on a recipe title link, will bring you to the location on the map where you have posted that recipe and will animate it-figure out how this works

--Kim: write a search algorithm to allow users to search our database based on keywords in title<----yussss this is done (res.json and ajax, make button work) and later ingredients list
+-Kim: write a search algorithm to allow users to search our database based on keywords in title<----yussss this is done, tabs need to go away now and later ingredients list
 -Kim: once deepti signs up for an S3 account, figure out how photo uploading works for database and integrate that in
 -Kim: top 5?10? recipes in current view by upvotes (sort the input)
 ---input: array of arrays for which each array gives you title, dishtype, upvotes
 ---output: top recipes by
+-ther's an ajax call in home that gets markers in the area
--Kim: Fix recipe list so it doesn't look shitty
+-Kim: Fix recipe list so it doesn't look shitty <---yusssss also done